percona/pmm/docs/details/glossary.md

 ## Technical Preview

-Releases intended for public preview and feedback but with no support or service level agreement (SLA).
+Releases intended for public preview and feedback, but with no support or service level agreement (SLA).
 Should not be used on production or business-critical systems.
 May contain breaking changes to UI, API, CLI. ([Read more](https://www.percona.com/services/policies/percona-release-lifecycle-overview).)

 ## VG